jeffsmonteiro/emojify-white-label-wordpress-admin-theme/readme.txt

 == Description ==

-Cool Admin Theme Lite for WordPress is a super lightweight and clean interface for your WordPress Admin Pages.
+Emojify White Label Wordpress Admin Theme is a super lightweight and clean interface for your WordPress Admin Pages.
 With a clean design proposal, this plugin tries to modernize the wordpress admin interface in addition to allowing you to use your own brand, both within admin and login pages.

 Finally, it is also possible to make the admin interface a little more fun by activating the emojify function, which replaces the icons in the side menu with emojis.

-FEATURES FREE VERSION
+FEATURES

 - New cool style for Admin Pages
 - Emojify Admin Menu with predefined emojis
 - Enqueue your custom CSS to add more emojis or whatever
 - Translation Ready

-FEATURES PRO VERSION

-- All features of the free version more:
 - Hide WordPress logo from admin navigation bar
 - Use your own logo in admin top navigation bar
 - Replace WordPress logo by yours in login page